-The organisation ensures that FIRST is used to record all reports of suspected fraud, bribery and corruption, to inform intelligence held nationally by the NHSCFA and NHS CFS Wales.
-FIRST is also used to record all system weaknesses identified as a result of investigations and/or proactive prevention and detection exercises.
+The organisation ensures that the case management system is used to record all reports of suspected fraud, bribery and corruption, to inform intelligence held nationally by the NHSCFA and NHS CFS Wales.
+The case management system is also used to record all system weaknesses identified during the course of investigations and/or proactive prevention and detection exercises.

-FIRST is an information gathering, intelligence disseminating and case management tool designed and provided specifically for all NHS counter fraud specialists by the NHSCFA.
-FIRST data contributes to national intelligence.
+The case management system is an information gathering, intelligence disseminating and case management tool designed and provided specifically for all NHS counter fraud specialists by the NHSCFA.
+Case management system data contributes to national intelligence.
 This is achieved by ensuring that it is completed with all the relevant information available and that it is uploaded and reviewed in a timely manner, in line with advice in the NHS counter fraud manual and the NHSCFA guidance.

-The organisation does not use FIRST to record or refer all reports of suspected fraud, bribery and corruption or to inform national intelligence.
+The organisation does not use the case management system to record or refer all reports of suspected fraud, bribery and corruption or to inform national intelligence.

-The organisation may be recording some reports of suspected fraud, bribery and corruption, as well as system weaknesses, whether from referrals or proactive exercises, on FIRST but this is not done in a comprehensive or timely manner and/or it is not done in line with the NHSCFA or NHS CFS Wales guidance.
+The organisation may be recording some reports of suspected fraud, bribery and corruption, as well as system weaknesses, whether from referrals or proactive exercises, on the case management system but this is not done in a comprehensive or timely manner and/or it is not done in line with the NHSCFA or NHS CFS Wales guidance.

-The organisation records and refers all reports of suspected fraud, bribery and corruption, as well as system weaknesses, whether from referrals or proactive exercises, on FIRST, to inform national intelligence.
+The organisation records and refers all reports of suspected fraud, bribery and corruption, as well as system weaknesses, whether from referrals or proactive exercises, on the case management system, to inform national intelligence.
 This is completed within 10 working days of receiving the allegation or information.

-There is evidence to indicate that the completeness and timeliness of information and system weaknesses recorded on FIRST are regularly and soundly evaluated and that, where appropriate, findings lead to improvements.
+There is evidence to indicate that the completeness and timeliness of information and system weaknesses recorded on the case management system are regularly and soundly evaluated and that, where appropriate, findings lead to improvements.

-The provision of FIRST data to inform national intelligence is regularly and soundly reviewed and, where appropriate, findings lead to improvements.
+The provision of the case management system data to inform national intelligence is regularly and soundly reviewed and, where appropriate, findings lead to improvements.

-- NHS Counter Fraud Manual

-- The NHSCFA instructions and guidance on the use of FIRST

-- FIRST case records

-- FIRST system weakness records

-- Investigation files

-- Evidence of proactive prevention and detection exercises

-- Evidence of review

-- Correspondence with third parties including the Crown Prosecution Service, the NHSCFA and NHS CFS Wales
+- NHS Counter Fraud Manual - The NHSCFA instructions and guidance on the use of the case management system. - Case management system records - Case management system system weakness records - Investigation files - Evidence of proactive prevention and detection exercises - Evidence of review - Correspondence with third parties including the Crown Prosecution Service, the NHSCFA and NHS CFS Wales

-The organisation uses FIRST to support and progress the investigation of fraud, bribery and corruption allegations, in line with the NHSCFA's guidance.
+The organisation uses the case management system to support and progress the investigation of fraud, bribery and corruption allegations, in line with the NHSCFA's guidance.

-FIRST is an information gathering, intelligence disseminating and case management tool designed and provided specifically for all NHS counter fraud specialists by the NHSCFA.
-FIRST supports counter fraud specialists with case preparation and a range of other investigative tasks and includes useful editing tools that help to keep information and cases up to date.
+The case management system is an information gathering, intelligence disseminating and case management tool designed and provided specifically for all NHS counter fraud specialists by the NHSCFA.
+The case management supports counter fraud specialists with case preparation and a range of other investigative tasks and includes useful editing tools that help to keep information and cases up to date.

-The organisation does not use FIRST to support and progress fraud, bribery and corruption investigations.
+The organisation does not use the case management system to support and progress fraud, bribery and corruption investigations.

-The organisation may use FIRST to support and progress the investigation of some fraud, bribery and corruption allegations but this is not done in a comprehensive or timely manner and/or it is not done in line with the NHSCFA and NHS CFS Wales guidance.
+The organisation may use the case management system to support and progress the investigation of some fraud, bribery and corruption allegations but this is not done in a comprehensive or timely manner and/or it is not done in line with the NHSCFA and NHS CFS Wales guidance.

-The organisation is able to demonstrate that it uses FIRST to support and progress the investigation of fraud, bribery and corruption allegations in a comprehensive and timely manner.
+The organisation is able to demonstrate that it uses the case management system to support and progress the investigation of fraud, bribery and corruption allegations in a comprehensive and timely manner.

-The organisation follows the NHSCFA and NHS CFS Wales guidance in relation to using FIRST.
+The organisation follows the NHSCFA and NHS CFS Wales guidance in relation to using the case management system.